pfeilbr/surveyjs-react-playground/README.md

   - link to tf modules repo
 - metrics / alarming - always in recommendations
 - step fns / eb - always in recommendations
-- host on static cloud site
+- host on static cloud site.  make generic / not tied to company version on brianpfeil.com (hugo)

 ---